End-of-life tyre recycling

 Statistics

-The amount of collected and recycled tyres can be found here.
+The numbers of collected and recycled ELTs can be found here.